 Since 1999, nursing has outpaced 21 leading professions to be voted the most honest and ethical occupation in the United States.
-More than eight in 10 people surveyed in an annual Gallup poll described nurses’ ethics as high or very high, surpassing medical doctors, grade school teachers and firefighters.
+More than eight in 10 people surveyed in an annual Gallup poll described nurses’ ethics as high or very high, surpassing medical doctors, grade school teachers, and firefighters.
 The level of trust underscores the importance of peer accountability in nursing practice.

 Accountability — or a willingness to accept responsibility for one’s actions — is a cornerstone of nursing.
 One of the keys to being an effective nurse manager is promoting peer accountability.
-In many medical facilities, registered nurses (RNs) who have earned Doctor of Nursing Practice (DNP) degrees are the impetus behind peer accountability because they are skilled and respected practitioners.
+In many medical facilities, registered nurses (RNs) who have earned a Doctor of Nursing Practice (DNP) degrees are the impetus behind peer accountability because they are skilled and respected practitioners.

 Accountability in nursing practice has been linked to better patient health outcomes and quality improvements at the institutional level.
 Accountability is vital to the future of healthcare, experts say.

 “Nursing leaders are successful in meeting quality and financial goals of their departments when they hire motivated nurses who understand how they affect those goals and are empowered through shared decision-making,” said Cherry Shogren, director of professional development at UnityPoint Health in Des Moines, IA.

 “Peer review promotes that understanding and empowerment by linking practice standards, outcomes and constructive peer feedback to enhance quality.”